 Administering any of our drug candidates or potential drug candidates that are the subject of preclinical studies to animals may produce undesirable side effects, also known as adverse effects.
 Toxicities and adverse effects that we have observed in preclinical studies for some compounds in a particular research and development program may occur in preclinical studies or clinical trials of other compounds from the same program.
-Such toxicities or adverse effects could delay or prevent the filing of an IND or comparable regulatory filing abroad with respect to such drug candidates or potential drug candidates or cause us to cease clinical trials with respect to any drug candidate.
-In Phase I clinical trials of ispinesib and SB-743921, the dose limiting toxicity was neutropenia, a decrease in the number of a certain type of white blood cell that results in an increase in susceptibility to infection.
+Such toxicities or adverse effects could delay or prevent the filing of an IND (or the foreign equivalent of an IND) with respect to such drug candidates or potential drug candidates or cause us to cease clinical trials with respect to any drug candidate.
+In Phase I clinical trials of ispinesib, the dose limiting toxicity was neutropenia, a decrease in the number of a certain type of white blood cell that results in an increase in susceptibility to infection.
+In a Phase I clinical trial of SB-743921, the dose-limiting toxicities observed to date were: prolonged neutropenia, with or without fever and with or without infection; elevated transaminases and hyperbilirubenemia, both of which are abnormalities of liver function; and hyponatremia, which is a low concentration of sodium in the blood.
 In clinical trials, administering any of our drug candidates to humans may produce adverse effects.
 These adverse effects could interrupt, delay or halt clinical trials of our drug candidates and could result in the FDA or other regulatory authorities denying approval of our drug candidates for any or all targeted indications.
 The FDA, other regulatory authorities, our partners or we may suspend or terminate clinical trials at any time.
-Even if one or more of our drug candidates were approved for sale, the occurrence of even a limited number of toxicities or adverse effects when used in large populations may cause the FDA to impose restrictions on, or prevent, the further marketing of such drugs.
-Indications of potential adverse effects or toxicities which may occur in clinical trials and which we believe are not significant during the course of such trials may later turn out to actually constitute serious adverse effects or toxicities when a drug has been used in large populations or for extended periods of time.
+Even if one or more of our drug candidates were approved for sale, the occurrence of even a limited number of toxicities or adverse effects when used in large populations may cause the FDA to impose restrictions on, or stop, the further marketing of such drugs.
+Indications of potential adverse effects or toxicities which may occur in clinical trials and which we believe are not significant during the course of such clinical trials may later tum out to actually constitute serious adverse effects or toxicities when a drug has been used in large populations or for extended periods of time.
 Any failure or significant delay in completing preclinical studies or clinical trials for our drug candidates, or in receiving and maintaining regulatory approval for the sale of any drugs resulting from our drug candidates, may severely harm our reputation and business.